 Mar 06 2019Add to Favorites

 Although I almost always invest personally in unlisted syndicated and direct property, this is generally in chunks of $100,000 or more and generally, our minimums for MP Funds Management are closer to $500,000.
-When monthly or quarterly rental income comes in from these investments, I like to have somewhere to invest it.
+When monthly or quarterly rental income comes in from these investments, I like to have somewhere to invest it rather than sitting as cash.

-Given the rental income from these syndicated unlisted real estate – based investments is usually in smaller amounts and individual rental distributions are not large enough to put back into an unlisted syndicate, I look to the listed markets.
+Given the monthly rental income from these syndicated unlisted real estate – based investments is usually in smaller amounts and individual rental distributions are not large enough to put back into an unlisted syndicate, I look to the listed real estate markets.

 I recently received a distribution from the investment I made in my Self-Managed Superannuation Fund (SMSF) via MP Funds Management into 9 Hunter Street, Sydney, which is a syndicated equity holding of a 15,500 sqm (approx.) office tower on the corner of Hunter and George Street in the CBD.

-The holding is a stratum and was acquired for $202 million at the end of 2017, which equated to c$13,000 per sqm.
-98% occupied by tenants like Macquarie bank and having the benefit of being located on the doorstep of the new light rail route, which is just finishing construction, and the new Wynyard train station, the property was under-rented at c. $700 per sqm.
+The 9 Hunter Street holding is a stratum and was acquired for $202 million at the end of 2017, which equated to c$13,000 per sqm.
+98% occupied by tenants like Macquarie bank and having the benefit of being located on the doorstep of the new light rail route, which is just finishing construction, and the new Wynyard train station, the property was under-rented at c. $700 per sqm and purchased very well.
 Commercial office rents have exceeded $1000 per sqm and comparable (freehold) office towers in the vicinity are trading at $21,000 per sqm plus.
-The rental dividend to investors and that I receive into my SMSF monthly from 9 Hunter Street is sitting around the 5.4% per annum mark.
+The rental dividend to investors and that I receive into my SMSF monthly from 9 Hunter Street is sitting around the 5-5.4% per annum mark.

 CLSA estimate Charter Hall’ s CHC’s underlying growth without the impact of the Chart Hall Office Trust CHOT performance fee and the accretion from the Folkestone (FLK) acquisition.
 Based on CHC’s original FY19 earnings which indicated that the acquisition of FLK would increase guidance by 3% from 5-7% growth (without FLK) to 8-10% (with FLK), we estimate that based on CHC’s latest FY19 guidance, CHC’s organic underlying growth is 6.0-9.4%.